 How to fix LCP on Magento: tame the RequireJS waterfall, regenerate catalog images, inline critical CSS at the server.
 Step-by-step for Magento 2 in 2026.

-How to fix LCP on WooCommerce: shrink the product gallery, kill cart-fragments on non-shop pages, and rewrite images at the server.
-Practical steps for 2026.
+Fix LCP on WooCommerce: shrink the product gallery, drop cart-fragments on non-shop pages, and rewrite catalog images at the server with mod_pagespeed.

 How to fix LCP on WordPress: diagnose the hero, inline critical CSS at the server, convert JPEG to WebP, and verify in Search Console.
 Step-by-step, 2026.

-Step-by-step guide for migrating from Google's mod_pagespeed 1.13.x or ngx_pagespeed to ModPageSpeed 2.0.
-Configuration mapping, Docker Compose setup, and verification checklist.
+Migrate from Google's mod_pagespeed 1.13.x or ngx_pagespeed to ModPageSpeed 2.0: directive mapping, Docker Compose setup, image-format checks, and a verification checklist.

-ModPageSpeed 2.0 extracts critical CSS two ways: static heuristics in under 5ms on every page, plus an optional headless-Chrome path for true above-the-fold rules.
+How ModPageSpeed 2.0 extracts and inlines critical CSS two ways: static heuristics in under 5ms on every page, plus an optional headless-Chrome path for true above-the-fold rules at First Contentful Paint.

 Image CDNs run $35–$3,500/mo as traffic grows; self-hosted ModPageSpeed stays flat.
 Break-even is ~300–500K requests/mo.
 Full 2026 cost model, no bandwidth fees.

-How ModPageSpeed 2.0 respects the Save-Data HTTP header to serve lighter image variants.
-Typical 30-50% additional bandwidth reduction on top of format and viewport optimization.
+How ModPageSpeed 2.0 reads the Save-Data request header to serve lighter image variants -- a 30-50% bandwidth cut stacked on top of format and viewport optimization.

-ModPageSpeed 2.0 benchmarks across e-commerce, blog, news, and portfolio sites.
-Real LCP, FCP, and Lighthouse improvements on 3G, 4G, and broadband — methodology included.
+Measured ModPageSpeed 2.0 results on e-commerce, blog, news, and portfolio sites: WebP/AVIF image savings and real LCP, FCP, CLS, and Lighthouse gains on 3G, 4G, and broadband.

 The story behind ModPageSpeed 2.0 — why mod_pagespeed is no longer actively developed, what was kept from PSOL, and how a new architecture replaced the RewriteDriver.